bsiever/pxt-morse/README.md

 morse.resetTiming() : void
 ```

+Reset the timing of keying.
+This ignores any current key up/down activities.

-Reset Timing of keying.
-May be needed if dot time is changed while in the midst of keying in a symbol.
+A reset may be needed if timing parameters are changed while in the midst of keying in a symbol.
 Resetting decoding may also be needed.

-# Identifying when individual symbols are Keyed In  #morse-onnewsymbol
+# Identifying when individual symbols (dots, dashes, silences) are Keyed In  #morse-onnewsymbol

 ```sig
 morse.onNewSymbol(handler: (symbol: string) => void)
 ```

-The `symbol` will indicate the which symbol has been detected/entered. `.`, `-`, or `` (empty string is silences between dots/dashes), `-` (silence between letters) or ` ` (end of word/sentence/transmission).
+The `symbol` will indicate the which symbol has been detected/entered:
+* Dots and dashes: `.`, `-`
+* The silence between letters: `` (empty string)
+* The silence between words: ` ` (single space)

 # Decoding  #morse-decoding